-One of the biggest things I worry about in regards to moving is forgetting something important.
-Part of that comes with this list of 10 Places You Need To Call When You Move.
+One of the biggest things I worry about in regard to moving is forgetting something important.
+Part of that comes with this list of 10 Places You Need to Call When You Move.
 You may forget about some of these places and things that will need a quick phone call to alert and let it be known you have a new address.
 Check out this list as a reminder so you won't forget!

-10 Places You Need To Call When You Move
+10 Places You Need to Call When You Move

 Magazine Subscription Services: Most mail will be able to be forwarded for a short amount of time, but magazines are one item that has a shorter forwarding time period than other mail.
 Make sure to call any subscription services and update with the new address.